Trachyaretaon echinatus

-Trachyaretaon echinatus is a species of the order of the stick insects native to various Philippine islands.
+Trachyaretaon echinatus is the type species of the genus Trachyaretaon in the order of the stick insects.

 Characteristics

 The females of Trachyaretaon echinatus reach lengths of 71 to 86 mm.
 Males grow up to 47 to 48 mm long.
 The lively green-brown to black-brown and very variable coloring can be dominated by dark green tones in the females.
 In addition to black areas on the front segments of the abdomen, they can also have white bands on the femurs or a white triangle on the pronotum.
 They are morphologically similar to those of the slightly smaller Trachyaretaon gatla, in which the supraanal plate (epiproct), i.e. the eleventh tergite, as well as the seventh sternite of the abdomen is clearly notched, while in the females of Trachyaretaon echinatus it ends rounded or truncated.
 The abdominal tergites two to seven are almost twice as wide as long, the tergites six to nine are smooth or indistinctly keeled, unlike in Trachyaretaon gatla.
 Compared to the significantly larger and less spined Trachyaretaon carmelae, the tiny spines between the large teeth on the ventral carina of the meso- and metafemurs are missing in both sexes.